robocup-at-work/rulebook/README.md

 You can also just use the PDF version inside of this Repo.
 Currently the latest one is called 'RulebookFinal2022.pdf'.

+## Alpha for 2023

+The release of the official rulebook for the season of 2023 is planned for March 2023.
+You can keep track of the most important changes in our GitHub Issues.

+You can also switch to the "Alpha_2023" branch if you want to track our progress more detailed.
+However, until we announce otherwise, the releases there are NOT official.

+Please note especially [#64](https://github.com/robocup-at-work/rulebook/issues/64) as it is a quite major change!

 ## Contact